 Located in the heart of Kilbirnie on Coutts Street, the village is close to the local shopping areas.
-Features include architecturally designed apartments, serviced apartments, and a care centre set amongst beautifully landscaped gardens.
+Features include architecturally designed independent apartments, assisted-living apartments, and a care centre set amongst beautifully landscaped gardens.

 The amenities include an all-weather bowling green, heated indoor swimming pool and spa, gym, beauty and hairdressing salon, movie theatre and library.